airbnb/BuckSample/README.md

 # BuckSample
-This is a sample to show how to use Buck to build an iOS project with mixed languages (Swift & Objective C).
+This is a sample to show how to use Buck to build an iOS project with mixed languages (Swift & Objective C) at Airbnb.

-To explain how we use Buck, we have setup this repo as a demo.

 [![Build Status](https://travis-ci.com/airbnb/BuckSample.svg?branch=master)](https://travis-ci.com/airbnb/BuckSample)